oernster/EDColonizationAsst/README.md

 ---

+## Fleet carrier data and journal updates

+EDCA's Fleet Carrier view (cargo and market orders) is built **entirely** from the official Elite Dangerous journal files.
+The game only writes carrier trade information to the journals when you **edit or refresh trade orders on your carrier** (for example, by changing or cancelling a buy/sell order in the Carrier Management screen).

+This has two important consequences:

+- If you change your carrier's market in‑game but the game does **not** emit new journal events (such as `CarrierTradeOrder` entries), EDCA cannot see that change and the UI will continue to show the last state that was recorded in the journals.
+- To ensure EDCA shows valid, up‑to‑date carrier commodity data, you may occasionally need to:
+  - Open the Carrier Management screen and adjust or re‑apply your commodity orders (even if only by toggling/cancelling and re‑creating them), so that the game writes fresh carrier trade events to the journal.
+  - Wait a moment for the journal watcher to ingest the new lines and for the UI to refresh.

+EDCA cannot force Elite Dangerous to write new journal data; it can only reflect what is actually present in your local `Journal.*.log` files.

 ## Get the app on Windows

 For normal Windows use, download the prebuilt installer (no Python or Node.js required):